emanslvdr/ams-peso/README.md

-2. Install NPM dependencies and build assets npm install npm run dev
+2. Install NPM dependencies and build assets npm install

-3. Copy environment file
-cp .env.example .env

-4. Edit the .env file to use PostgreSQL:
+3. Edit the .env file to use PostgreSQL:
 Then update the following in .env:
 # DB_CONNECTION=pgsql
 # DB_HOST=127.0.0.1